Writing and editing with digital tools

 This is the program all the others are trying to beat.
 Since there are lots of add-ons, including the more expensive options, I deal with its add-ons on another page later.
 For the moment, I’ll just focus on the built-in facilities it offers.

-You should know that you can check grammar as you write by clicking the checkbox in the
+You should know that you can check grammar as you write in Word by clicking the checkbox in the

 How effective is it in practice?